Severson-Group/docs.amdc.dev/source/getting-started/control-with-amdc/encoder-fb/index.md

 :align: right
 ```

 The approximate encoder offset can be found by taking advantage of the motor having the torque characteristic shown on the right.
-This corresponds to [the image at the start of the section](#rotor-position) and positive torque is in the counter-clockwise direction.
+This depicts shaft torque as the shaft is rotated counter-clockwise and corresponds to [the image at the start of the section](#rotor-position); positive torque is in the counter-clockwise direction.

 The following simple procedure can be used without any feedback control: